-Solution 5.1 - Bootstrap URL provisioned by the DHCP server Appropriate parameters and policies in a configuration file sent together with the IP configurations when the vehicle first accesses the network Both static and dynamic Solution 5.2 - Pre-configured bootstrap URL Appropriate parameters and policies in a configuration file sent as bootstrap URL to the vehicle Both static and dynamic
+Solutions Examples of parameters and policies Static or dynamic Solution 4 - Provision through the AECC system configuration function AECC system-related parameters such as IP addresses or domain names, URLs of potential mobility service instances, non-AECC system servers; can integrate user preference.
+Both static and dynamic Solution 5.1 - Bootstrap URL provisioned by the DHCP server Appropriate parameters and policies in a configuration file sent together with the IP configurations when the vehicle first accesses the network Both static and dynamic Solution 5.2 - Preconfigured bootstrap URL Appropriate parameters and policies in a configuration file sent as a bootstrap URL to the vehicle Both static and dynamic

-3.5.2.1 Solution 1 - Pre-configuration
+3.5.2.1 Solution 1 - Preconfiguration

-The vehicle can be pre-configured (e.g., by its manufacturer) with the policies for the AECC System, which may include:
+The vehicle can be preconfigured (e.g., by its manufacturer) with the policies for the AECC system, which may include:

-- Credentials for cellular or WLAN network domains, agnostic about the AECC System, such as SIM card or WLAN account information.
-This provision information is expected to come from cellular or WLAN operators. - Configurations for Mobility Services such as IP addresses or domain names, URLs of potential MSP Servers, non-AECC servers, agnostic about the cellular or WLAN network.
-This provision information is expected to come from the AECC System. - Preferences at the application level that may have an impact on Mobility Services, such as user settings, account and billing information or data transmission preference.
-This information is expected to come from the user. - Configuration for the cellular or WLAN network to fulfill Mobility Services such as APN and service QoS.
-This information is expected to come from the Access Network and MSP.
+- Credentials for cellular or WLAN network domains, agnostic about the AECC system, such as SIM card or WLAN account information.
+This provision information is expected to come from cellular or WLAN operators. - Configurations for mobility services such as IP addresses or domain names, URLs of potential mobility service instances, non-AECC system servers, agnostic about the cellular or WLAN network.
+This provision information is expected to come from the AECC system. - Preferences at the application level that may have an impact on mobility services, such as user settings, account and billing information or data transmission preference.
+This information is expected to come from the user. - Configuration for the cellular or WLAN network to fulfill mobility services such as APN and service QoS.
+This information is expected to come from the access network and MSP.

-This solution includes the information that shall be pre-configured in the application or platform of the Vehicle System.
-This solution applies to both cellular and WLAN Access Networks.
+This solution includes the information that shall be preconfigured in the application or platform of the vehicle system.
+This solution applies to both cellular and WLAN access networks.